-Hand holding an ammonite fossil found in the rocks on the beach between Lyme Regis and Charmouth.
+Hand holding an ammonite fossil found in the rocks on the beach

-1. Charmouth Beach, Dorset, United Kingdom
+2. Charmouth Beach, Dorset, United Kingdom

 While it may not be the warmest beach to visit in winter, fossil finders will be happy to forget about taking a dip and stay on shore.
 Located on England’s Jurassic Coast, Charmouth Beach is famous for its abundance of fossils.
 If you want to get in on the action, the side west of the river is the best spot to search for prehistoric relics.
 But remember to keep your fossicking to the stones and rocks on the foreshore – no digging into the cliff face.

-2. Reynisfjara Beach, Vik, Iceland
+3. Reynisfjara Beach, Vik, Iceland

-White sand beaches are old news; when it comes to dramatic coastlines, the black basalt landscape at Reynisfjara wins hands down, any day.
+White-sand beaches are old news.
+When it comes to dramatic coastlines, the black basalt landscape at Reynisfjara wins hands down, any day.
 The beach can be accessed by foot from Iceland’s southernmost town, Vik, a 2½-hour drive from Reykjavík.
 Once there you can wander among some of the world’s most majestic and astonishing natural rock formations on jet-black sand.

 Adding to the already ghostly atmosphere, Reynisfjara Beach comes with its own folk tale.
 Legend has it that trolls pulled a ship to land here but, in a stroke of bad luck, daylight turned them to stone in the form of imposing sea stacks.